StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/enrich-alert-details.md

 <!-- md:permission `manageAlert/update` -->

-This topic provides step-by-step instructions for enriching [alert](about-alerts.md) details in TheHive.
+Enrich [alert](about-alerts.md) details in TheHive by updating its title, tags, description, and custom fields to provide additional context for triage and investigation.

 !!! info "Status update"
     When you enrich a new alert, its status automatically changes from one linked to the *New* stage to one linked to the *In progress* stage.
 To choose a different status within the *In progress* stage, see [Change an Alert Status](change-status-alert.md).